orbitartprint/bballorbit/src/blog/content/constraint-led-approach.md

 ### The Art of Letting Go

-True mastery lies in letting go — great coaches don’t force answers but listen to what the game reveals.
+True mastery lies in letting go.
+Great coaches don’t force answers but listen to what the game reveals.
 This balance of freedom and structure turns the gym into a living lab for growth.

 ---